 - Note that the 50-word description will be published.

 - The organisers strongly recommend that when submitting entries all appropriate permissions from key stakeholders have been obtained.
 Third parties or co-branded card partners should be made aware that the material may appear in print in publications and articles associated with the Awards.

 Where your entry can be usefully supported with supporting material you may provide a maximum of three items per entry.
 Supporting material should be chosen with care.
 It should be relevant and enhancing to the main entry.
 You may include high quality digital photographs a short film / TV advert if you feel that this supports your entry.
 This should be good broadcast quality.

 Please bear in mind that judges will have only limited time to consider supporting material and so quality of supporting material rather than quantity is of importance.
 ‘Less is often more’.
 A summarised one page PowerPoint might be easier to digest than pages of documentation.
 Please bear in mind supporting material is only used on the final judging day except for Best Marketing Campaign of the Year and Best Design of the Year.

 Supporting information can be emailed to firstname.lastname@example.org

-Each entry must be be accompanied by a high resolution copy of your corporate logo together with one or two high resolution images that can be used to support your entry in the event you are shortlisted.
-This information can be sent via e mail.
+Each entry must be be accompanied by a high resolution copy of your corporate logo, ideally an option for use on both white and colour backgrounds.
 All logos should be supplied as an illustrator EPS or relevant vector file format.
 Please note that placing a .jpg, .gif or .tif image into an illustrator file does not make the logo a vector file.
 Most logo types are created natively in a vector programme so please supply the orginal file and and not a low resolution .jpg All images to be supplied at a resolution of 300 dpi measuring at least A5 at that size.
 Please note that images embedded in Word or PowerPoint are not sufficient quality for print purposes.